ordina-jworks/ordina-jworks.github.io/_posts/2016-05-13-JS-Conf-Budapest-day-2.md

 Being passionate about the open web, he aims to work on software that exploits the decentralised nature of the web to solve non-trivial, critical problems.
 With a strong background in arts as well as engineering, he approaches web development in its entirety: UX, performance, and functional programming are some of the things he enjoys most.

 You can find him on Twitter using the handle [@OliverJAsh](https://twitter.com/OliverJAsh).

 <blockquote class="clear"><p>
 You’re on a train to work and you open up the Guardian app on your phone.
-A tunnel surrounds you, but the app still works in very much the same way as it usually would—despite your lack of internet connection, you still get the full experience, only the content shown will be stale.
+A tunnel surrounds you, but the app still works in very much the same way as it usually would, despite your lack of internet connection, you still get the full experience, only the content shown will be stale.
 If you tried the same for the Guardian website, however, it wouldn’t load at all.
 Native apps have long had the tools to deal with these situations, in order to deliver rich user experiences whatever the user’s situation may be.
 With service workers, the web is catching up.